bramtayl/Justly/README.md

 - "Velocity ratio": Justly multiplies the current velocity by this ratio.
 - "Tempo ratio": Justly multiplies the current tempo by this ratio.
 - "Words": text associated with the chord
-- "Pitched notes": the number of pitched notes in the chord
-- "Unpitched notes": the number of unpitched notes in the chord

 Both pitched and unpitched notes both have the following fields:

 - "Beats": When Justly starts the chord, Justly will play the note for this number of beats.
 - "Velocity ratio": Justly sets the note velocity to the current velocity times this ratio.
-Changing the velocity ratio of a note does not change the current velocity.
 - "Words": text associated with the note.

 Pitched notes have the following additional fields.